aldebaran/qibuild/doc/source/tutos/guide/overview/managing_deps.rst

 We will assume you have a properly configured qiBuild worktree, and that you have managed to compile a basic project.

-Please make sure you have follow the
-:ref:`getting started tutorial <qibuild-getting-started>`.

 Overview
 --------